jali-clarke/homelab-config/README.md

 ## configurations

-all ips below are made static in our router instead of in code for my own convenience.  all configurations, including [bootstrap images](#bootstrap-images), have `ssh` access with username `pi`.
+all ips below are made static via DHCP instead of each machine's individual config for my own convenience.  all configurations, including [bootstrap images](#bootstrap-images), have `ssh` access with username `pi`.

 ### [atlas](./configurations/atlas)